Do I Need Medicare Supplemental Insurance?

 - Aquatic programs such as water yoga, aqua aerobics, and swimming

-- Speciality programs such as personal training, Zumba, and self-defense
+- Specialty programs such as personal training, Zumba, and self-defense

 - Mind/Body activities like yoga, pilates, and tai chi